KhronosGroup/Vulkan-Samples/samples/api/timestamp_queries/README.md

 ## A few important notes on timestamp queries

 It's important to know that timestamp queries differ greatly from how timing can be done on the CPU with e.g. the high performance counter.
 This is mostly due to how a GPU's dispatches, overlaps and finishes work across different stages of the pipeline.
-So while in theory you can specify any pipeline stage at which the timestamp should be written, a lot of stage combinations and orderings won't give meaningful result.
+So while technically you can specify any pipeline stage at which the timestamp should be written, a lot of stage combinations and orderings won't give meaningful result.
 This also means that you you can't compare timestamps taken on different queues.

 So while it may may sound reasonable to write timestamps for the vertex and fragment shader stage directly one after another, that will usually not return meaningful results due to how the GPU works.